purescript/spago/README.md

 ...
 ```

-This script will simultanously run spago and parcel.
+This script will simultanously run spago and parcel in parallel.
+NPM scripts allow project dependencies to be treated as if they are on your PATH.
 When you run it with `npm run dev`, Parcel will tell you which port your application is being served on, by default this will be `localhost:1234`.
 If you've followed this guide you can navigate there in a browser and open the javascript console. you will see the output of both `index.js` and the compiled `Main.purs` file.
 When you modify any purescript file in `./src`, you should see Spago and Parcel rebuild your application, and the browser should execute the new code.
 For some applications you may adjust the JavaScript function that handles hot modules to fully reload the page with `window.location.reload();`.

 10. At this point we should be able to test our program by running `npm run dev`, when you navigate a browser to localhost:1234, you should see '🍝' as output in the javascript development console if this was performed successfully